live streaming on Tuesday, January 23

 KEYNOTE: Language, Script and Education Revitalization in Bangladesh

-How do you create a mother-tongue education program when there are no trained teachers, no published teaching materials, the community speaks multiple languages—and the region is militarized?
+Dr. Maung Nyeu addresses the dismaying widespread question of how to create a mother-tongue education program when there are no trained teachers, no published teaching materials, the community speaks multiple languages—and the region is militarized?

 Speaker